Diamondbacks top Dodgers 8-5, end winning streak at 6 games

-PHOENIX (AP) — David Peralta hit a tiebreaking RBI single in the eighth inning, and the Arizona Diamondbacks rallied for an 8-5 win over the NL West-leading Los Angeles Dodgers on Monday night.
+David Peralta hit a tiebreaking RBI single in the eighth inning and the Diamondbacks rallied for an 8-5 win over the NL West-leading Dodgers on Monday night.

-Former Dodger Tim Locastro put the game out of reach with a two-run double off losing pitcher Dylan Floro (2-2), part of a four-run outburst in the eighth for the Diamondbacks.
-Christian Walker and starting pitcher Zack Greinke homered, Ketel Marte had two hits for his seventh consecutive multi-hit game and the Diamondbacks ended the Dodgers’ winning streak at six games.
+Former Dodger Tim Locastro put the game out of reach with a two-run single off losing pitcher Dylan Floro (2-2), part of a four-run outburst in the eighth for the Diamondbacks.
+Christian Walker and starting pitcher Zack Greinke homered, Ketel Marte had two hits for his seventh consecutive multi-hit game and Arizona ended the Dodgers’ winning streak at six games.

+“I tell these guys, once we’re in a tie game, let’s play all night until somebody comes out and does their job.
+And I’ll bet on us to do it right,” Diamondbacks manager Torey Lovullo said.

 The highly anticipated battle of Cy Young Award winners didn’t produce much of a pitchers’ duel, though both the Dodgers’ Clayton Kershaw and Greinke lasted six innings.